ZeroDayArcade/cracking-wpa-with-handshake/README.md

 ```
 python3 crack_handshake.py """<WPA02_HASHCAT_HC22000_FORMAT_HASHLINE>""" <PASSWORD_LIST_SRC>
 ```
 **IMPORTANT:** When running the script in this manor make sure to use triple quotes around the hash line.
-Otherwise characters like ? or * in the hash line can cause the script to run incorrectly and can cause weird problems in your Terminal.
+Otherwise characters like `*` in the hash line can cause the script to run incorrectly and can cause weird problems in your Terminal.

 Note that `<PASSWORD_LIST_SRC>` can be ommited to simply use the sample `passlist.txt` file that comes with this repo.